wezen/docker-apollo/README.md

-# WebApollo 2.0
+# Apollo

 ![WebApollo Logo](http://gmod.org/mediawiki/images/thumb/4/4a/WebApolloLogo.png/400px-WebApolloLogo.png)

 From the [GMOD Wiki](http://gmod.org/wiki/WebApollo)

-> WebApollo is a browser-based tool for visualisation and editing of sequence
+> WebApollo2 is a browser-based tool for visualisation and editing of sequence
 > annotations.
 It is designed for distributed community annotation efforts,
 > where numerous people may be working on the same sequences in geographically
 > different locations; real-time updating keeps all users in sync during the